Rishon73/MCUtils/README.md

 # MCUtils
 This package contains:
-* com.mf.utils.LabDevice
+* com.mf.utils.MobileLabUtils
 * com.mf.utils.Logging

 ## Deployment
-If you wish to just use the file and not compile it yourself, then use Maven to add the .\jars\utils-1.1.jar to your local .m2 cache using<br>
+If you wish to just use the file and not compile it yourself, then use Maven to add the jar file to your local .m2 cache using<br>
+Download the latest utils-<version>.jar file from https://github.com/Rishon73/MCUtils/releases and run the maven install command below:<br>
 ```
-mvn install:install-file -Dfile="<path>\jars\utils-1.1.jar" -DgroupId=com.mf -DartifactId=utils -Dversion=1.1 -Dpackaging=jar
+mvn install:install-file -Dfile="<path>\jars\utils-<version>.jar" -DgroupId=com.mf -DartifactId=utils -Dversion=<version> -Dpackaging=jar
 ```

-### com.mf.utils.LabDevice
+### com.mf.utils.MobileLabUtils
 This class helps to streamline allocation of a device from a Mobile Center or StormRunner Functional lab.

 Key capabilities: